saturnism/spring-on-gcp-gitbook/deployment/kubernetes/load-balancing/external-load-balancing.md

 ```

 {% hint style="info" %}
-See [Using multiple SSL certificates in HTTP\(s\) load balancing with Ingress](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl) for more details
+See [Using multiple SSL certificates in HTTP\(s\) load balancing with Ingress](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl) for more details.
 {% endhint %}